jlleongarcia/jlleongarcia/content/blog/dev-pyspark.md

 {{< details title="What to use, Spark or Pandas?
 What's the difference? 📌" closed="true" >}}

-The choice between using Spark or Pandas depends on the type and size of data you are dealing with.
+The choice between using Spark or Pandas **depends on the type and size** of data you are dealing with.

 For small datasets, Pandas is usually the better option as it provides a more intuitive and user-friendly interface.

 However, for larger datasets, **Spark provides much better performance and scalability**.

 Spark also offers a range of features, such as **distributed processing, in-memory computing, streaming, and machine learning algorithms**, that are not available with Pandas.

-> The main difference between the two is that Pandas is designed to work with tabular data, while Spark is designed to work with both structured and unstructured data in a distributed processing env.
+> The main difference between the two is that Pandas is designed to work with tabular data, while **Spark** is designed to work with both **structured and unstructured data in a distributed processing env**.

 {{< /details >}}